How to open an .evtx file (5 methods, no install required)

 wevtutilagainst a file inwinevt\Logs\is the EventLog service holding an exclusive lock.
 See collecting .evtx from a live system for the four standard ways around it. - Empty output from

-For background on what's actually inside an .evtx and why the format looks the way it does, see What is an .evtx file?.
+For background on what is actually inside an .evtx and why the format looks the way it does, see the chunk-level deep dive.